Rangers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 - Over the past 10 games, the Rangers have been named underdog just one time and came away with a win in that contest.

-- When it comes to the over/under, the Rangers and their foes are 8-2-0 in their last 10 contests.
+- When it comes to the over/under, the Rangers and their foes are 9-1-0 in their previous 10 contests.

-- The previous 10 Rangers games have not had a spread posted by oddsmakers.
+- The previous 10 Rangers contests have not had a runline posted by oddsmakers.
+The average over/under set by oddsmakers in Texas' past three games has been 8.5, a run in which the Rangers and their opponents have hit the over each time.

 Rangers Betting Records & Stats

-- The Rangers have come away with 19 wins in the 41 contests they have been listed as the underdogs in this season.
+- The Rangers have won in 19, or 46.3%, of the 41 contests they have been named as odds-on underdogs this year.

-- Texas has a record of 19-22 in games where sportsbooks have it as underdogs of at least -110 on the moneyline.
+- Texas is 8-16 this season when entering a game as the underdog by +105 or more on the moneyline.

-- The Rangers have an implied victory probability of 52.4% according to the moneyline set by oddsmakers for this matchup.
+- The Rangers have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- So far this season, Texas and its opponents have hit the over in 73 of its 142 games with a total.
+- Texas' games have gone over the total in 74 of its 143 chances.

-- The Rangers are 9-5-0 against the spread in their 14 games that had a posted line this season.
+- The Rangers have an against the spread record of 9-5-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!